wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 # Security Considerations

 An attacker may attempt to register a large number of addresses in quick succession in order to overwhelm the address registration server and / or fill up log files.
-These attacks may be mitigated by using generic DHCPv6 protection such as the AUTH option [RFC8415].
 The similar attack vector exist today, e.g. an attacker can DoS the server with messages contained spoofed DUIDs.

 If a network is using FCFS SAVI [RFC6620], then the DHCPv6 server can trust that the ADDR-REG-INFORM message was sent by the legitimate owner of the address.
 This prevents a host from registering an address owned by another host.